 Random forest (RF) models were used to model species' distributions from both the abundance and the presence-absence data.
-This machine learning technique is a bootstrap based classification and regression trees (CART) method (Cutler et al. 2007).
-Here, to account for a high degree of correlation between climatic covariates (with Pearson's r ranging between 0.61 and 0.9) and the potential for biased variable selection, we use the party package in R, which uses a random forest implementation based on a conditional inference framework (Hothorn, Hornik & Zeileis 2006a; Hothorn, Hornik & Zeileis 2006b; Strobl, Hothorn & Zeileis 2009; R Development Core Team 2012).
-As with other classification methods, random forests draw bootstrap samples and a subset of predictors to construct multiple classification trees (Prasad, Iverson & Liaw 2006).
+This machine learning technique is a bootstrap-based classification and regression trees (CART) method (Cutler et al. 2007).
+Here, to account for a high degree of correlation between climatic covariates (with Pearson's r ranging between 0.61 and 0.9) and the potential for biased variable selection, we use the party package in R, which uses a RF implementation based on a conditional inference framework (Hothorn, Hornik & Zeileis 2006a,b; Strobl, Hothorn & Zeileis 2009; R Development Core Team 2012).
+As with other classification methods, RFs draw bootstrap samples and a subset of predictors to construct multiple classification trees (Prasad, Iverson & Liaw 2006).
 The classification trees find optimal binary splits in the selected covariates to partition the sample recursively into increasingly homogenous areas with respect to the class variable (Cutler et al. 2007).
 Under the conditional inference framework, unbiased variable selection is achieved by using a linear statistic to test the relationship between covariate and response, selecting the covariate with the minimum P-value.
-This linear statistic is also used to optimise the binary split into each homogenous area (Hothorn, Hornik & Zeileis 2006a; Hothorn, Hornik & Zeileis 2006b; Strobl, Hothorn & Zeileis 2009).
+This linear statistic is also used to optimize the binary split into each homogenous area (Hothorn, Hornik & Zeileis 2006a,b; Strobl, Hothorn & Zeileis 2009).
 In the case of ordinal response variables, a score vector reflecting the 'distances' between class levels is combined linearly with the linear statistic altering both the selection and binary splitting of variables according to the scale of the ordinal response data (Hothorn, Hornik & Zeileis 2006b).

-Random forests make few assumptions about the distribution of variables, are robust to over-fitting, and are widely recognised to produce good predictive models (Breiman 2001; Liaw & Wiener 2002; Prasad, Iverson & Liaw 2006).
-These models typically outperform traditional regression based approaches to species distribution modelling and are ideal for modelling categorical and ordinal data (Lawler et al. 2006; Magness, Huettmann & Morton 2008; Marmion et al. 2009).
+Random forests make few assumptions about the distribution of variables, are robust to over-fitting and are widely recognized to produce good predictive models (Breiman 2001; Liaw & Wiener 2002; Prasad, Iverson & Liaw 2006).
+These models typically outperform traditional regression-based approaches to species distribution modelling and are ideal for modelling categorical and ordinal data (Lawler et al. 2006; Magness, Huettmann & Morton 2008; Marmion et al. 2009).
 More established approaches to ordinal data modelling include proportional odds and continuation ratio ordinal regression models (Guisan & Harrell 2000).
-However these models have limiting assumptions, such as parallelism between classes, and lack the flexibility to identify non-linear, context dependent relationships amongst predictor variables (De'ath & Fabricius 2000; Olden, Lawler & Poff 2008; Strobl, Malley & Tutz 2009).
+However, these models have limiting assumptions, such as parallelism between classes, and lack the flexibility to identify nonlinear, context-dependent relationships among predictor variables (De'ath & Fabricius 2000; Olden, Lawler & Poff 2008; Strobl, Malley & Tutz 2009).

-To account for spatial autocorrelation we included a measure of the surrounding abundance of conspecifics in the first order neighbouring UTM grid cells (Segurado, Araujo & Kunin 2006) as a spatial auto-covariate (SAC).
-This term accounts for the greater degree of similarity between more proximate samples, that arises through distance-related biological process and spatially structured environmental processes (Dormann et al. 2007).
+To account for spatial autocorrelation, we included a measure of the surrounding abundance of conspecifics in the first-order neighbouring UTM grid cells (Segurado, Araujo & Kunin 2006) as a spatial autocovariate (SAC).
+This term accounts for the greater degree of similarity between more proximate samples, which arises through distancerelated biological process and spatially structured environmental processes (Dormann et al. 2007).
 We account for potential spatial autocorrelation in our abundance-based models by calculating an indicator of surrounding abundance for each UTM grid cell, using the following equation: